 Many families have specific family traditions around holidays.
 The holiday schedule set forth by the Utah Code might not account for your traditions.
 You are not obligated to follow the Utah Holiday Schedule.
 Instead, you and your ex can come to an agreement on how certain holidays and special events should be split.
 For example, while the Utah Code states that the parents shall alternate parent-time on children’s birthdays, it doesn’t specifically allow for a parent to have the children on the parent’s birthday–you can add this into your holiday schedule.
 If one parent has a big celebration on Christmas Eve and the other parent has a big celebration on Christmas day, you can specifically account for that in your final court order.

 (7) Be Specific About What Expenses Should be Split

 In a joint physical custody situation, both parents are obligated to pay for extracurricular activities and school expenses.
-However, in practice this isn’t so simple and is often a major issue of contention among divorced couples.
+However, in practice, this isn’t so simple and is often a major issue of contention among divorced couples.
 Finances get tighter after a divorce and a parent might look to save some money in various areas.
-So, one parent may want a child to compete on a competitive baseball team instead of a recreation league and the other parent might not be willing contribute.
+So, one parent may want a child to compete on a competitive baseball team instead of a recreation league and the other parent might not be willing to contribute.
 One parent might complain that they cannot afford that dance class anymore.
-Sometimes school fees can get expensive: paying for that college level course at the high school, field trip fees, competition fees, uniforms, that trip abroad with their German Language group.
+Sometimes school fees can get expensive: paying for that college-level course at the high school, field trip fees, competition fees, uniforms, that trip abroad with their German Language group.
 The best practice is to be explicit in your Decree as to what fees are to be shared among parents.

 (8) Don’t Leave the Marital Home Too Soon